Despite Improvements, Toto Wolff Complains About ‘Lack of Stability’ in Mercedes

-Mercedes have had a solid start to the 2025 season — in fact, this has been the best start of a season for the Silver Arrows since 2021.
+Mercedes have had a solid start to the 2025 season — in fact, this has been the best start to a campaign for the Silver Arrows since 2021.
 After two rounds, the Brackley-based squad sits second in the Constructors’ standings, just 21 points adrift of leaders McLaren, who seem to be in a league of their own.

 George Russell has spearheaded Mercedes’ resurgence with back-to-back podiums at Australia and China and a strong P4 finish at the Sprint Race in Shanghai.
 On the other hand, 18-year-old Andrea Kimi Antonelli seems to be settling in well in his rookie season with three points-scoring finishes so far.